openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

   - ID Token issued by a Self-Issued OP

 - Cryptographically verifiable identifier
-  - an identifier which is either based upon or resolves to cryptographic key material which can be used to verify a signature on the ID Token or the Self-Issued OP Request.
+  - An identifier that is either based upon or resolves to cryptographic key material that can be used to verify a signature on the ID Token or the Self-Issued OP Request.

-- Trust framework
+- Trust Framework
-  - a legally enforceable set of specifications, rules, and agreements that govern a multi-party system established for a common purpose, designed for conducting specific types of transactions among a community of participants, and bound by a common set of requirements, as defined in [OIX](https://openidentityexchange.org/networks/87/item.html?id=365).
+  - A legally enforceable set of specifications, rules, and agreements that govern a multi-party system established for a common purpose, designed for conducting specific types of transactions among a community of participants, and bound by a common set of requirements, as defined in [OIX](https://openidentityexchange.org/networks/87/item.html?id=365).

-- Verifiable Credential
+- Verifiable Credential (VC)
   - A verifiable credential is a tamper-evident credential that has authorship that can be cryptographically verified.
 Verifiable credentials can be used to build verifiable presentations, which can also be cryptographically verified.
 The claims in a credential can be about different subjects. see [@!VC-DATA].

 ## Abbreviations